 This is a page for notes I take on various books, podcasts, and videos.

 With so much content out there, it’s hard to know what to devote your time to.
+All resources listed here are recommended.
 These notes are not meant to replace the original sources.

 Total Focus by Brandon Webb and John David Mann – A former Navy SEAL sniper’s experiences in business, war, and training.
 Practical, real world examples.
 Loved how the writing acknowledged Webb’s own flaws and failures as well as his massive successes.